marcurdy/dfir-toolset/ToolsOfTheGame.md

   * Evolve - Creates sqllite db output and web frontend
   * volshot - antiquated.
 Hand edit to add modules
   * Bulk_extractor module for grabbing types of data with beviewer for viz
+   * bulk_diff for deltas on two BE outputs
   * Volatility module add-ons of notability (within SIFT add-on)
     * prefetch, shimcachemem, usnparser, idxparser
     * autoruns, uninstallinfo, pstotal